-He and other Motorcycle Law Group attorneys are steadfast supporters of the right to ride.
+He and other personal injury attorneys at Motorcycle Law Group are steadfast supporters of the right to ride.
 Chad has been recognized in Federal Court as an expert in the settlement of motorcycle personal injury cases.
 He has taught continuing education classes to attorneys in the areas of motorcycle tort and insurance law, serves as pro bono corporate counsel for the national Run for the Wall, and represents riders statewide through motorcyclist rights group ABATE.
 As valued member of the South Carolina riding community, Chad is the youngest member ever inducted into the South Carolina Biker Hall of Fame.

 After realizing he and other motorcyclists could not park in public parking garages, he and ABATE of SC pushed forward a state law signed by then-Gov. Nikki Haley that permitted two-wheeled vehicles access to infrastructure funded by public dollars.
 Chad works closely with South Carolina motorcycle rights organizations and often lectures around the State with regard to laws affecting motorcyclists.